I am a doctoral student (ABD) of Political Science at the

 projects I have contributed to by following the link above to my

-I have had the privilege of teaching courses at both the
+I have had the privilege of teaching courses at the University of

-Wisconsin-Parkside.
-I enjoy teaching, and I look forward to the
+lecturer.
+I enjoy teaching, and I look forward to the opportunity

 You can find more information about courses I have taught